jshvn/professional/README.md

 ## 💼 Josh's professional info

-This repository contains the files necessary to assemble Josh's resume and a copy of his LinkedIn profile.
+This repository contains the files necessary to assemble Josh's resume, cover letter, and a copy of his LinkedIn profile.

 This repository is a modified and simplified version of [Awesome CV](https://github.com/posquit0/Awesome-CV).
 For the original work please see that repository.